kmarrip/ase-group3-endtermproject/base/README.md

-This folder contains base model for comparision.
+This folder contains a base model for comparison.
-So far we have used

-1. SVM regression model.
-2.